 - Mondays versus Fridays?

 Fridays.
 The most accident-prone day of the week is Friday followed by Thursday.
-Hands downs, the most collision-free day is Sunday.
+Hands down, the day most likely to be collision-free is Sunday.

 - Rush hour versus any other time of the day?

 This one likely comes as no surprise.
 The peak time of day for collisions is between 3 p.m. and 6 p.m.
 Interestingly though, the morning rush hour (from 6 a.m. to 9 a.m.) isn't the second most common time of day for a collision; that's from noon until 3 p.m.

 - Clear and sunny or when it's raining?

 Overwhelmingly, most collisions in Canada happen on clear and sunny days, followed by overcast days and then rainy days.

 Since most accidents happen when it's clear and sunny, this one should be easy.
 More accidents happen when roads are normal and dry, followed by wet roads; icy roads came in third.